JakuJ/bootable-stuff/README.md

 **Work in progress.**

-This repository contains a custom bootloader and an x86_64 kernel written, both written from scratch.
+This repository contains a custom bootloader and an x86_64 kernel, both written from scratch.

 ![current state](docs/current.gif)